aclark4life/pelican-blog/content/django-hello.rst

 :date: 2012-10-23 13:00
 :tags: Django, Python

 Django doesn't really need a hello world style introduction, it's documentation speaks for itself.
-But still this is what **Hello World** in Django looks like to me.
-I hate boilerplate and I love reducing software to its core components; just enough to start the server.
+But this is what **Hello World** in Django looks like to me.
+I hate boilerplate and I love reducing software down to its core components; just enough to start the server.

 setup.py::